langx/langx/README.md

 8. Go to database function console and make sure that right permissions you set for related function.

 That's it!
 You should now be able to push your Appwrite Cloud Functions to Appwrite and use them in your app.
 If you encounter any issues during the process, please refer to the Appwrite documentation or open an issue on the Appwrite GitHub repository.

-## Usage

-To use the project, follow these steps:

-1. Open your web browser and navigate to the URL where the project is hosted.
-2. If you haven't already done so, create an account and log in to the app.
-3. Once you're logged in, you'll be taken to the home page where you can see a list of available language exchange sessions.
-4. To join a chat room, click on the user you're interested in to open private chat page.
-5. Once you've joined a chat room, you'll be able to chat with other participants and practice your language skills.

-That's it!
-You should now be able to use the project to practice your language skills with other users.
-If you encounter any issues during the usage process, please refer to the project's documentation or open an issue on the project's GitHub repository.

 ## Deep Linking